camlee/power-meter/esp32-viewe/docs/SENSOR_DATA_POLICY.md

 Until then:

 - ADC observations expose raw millivolts and calibrated engineering values;
-- UART observations are treated as already calibrated by the Uno;
+- UART observations are treated as already calibrated by the source producer;
 - source provenance and calibration state remain visible in diagnostics;
 - development history can be wiped without migration before candidate V1 is treated as production data.